-HIT 160 PROFESSIONAL PRACTICE EXPERIENCE: 1 credit
+HIT 160 PROFESSIONAL PRACTICE EXPERIENCE: 1 credit Prerequisite: Admission to program and permission of instructor.

 This course allows the student to demonstrate basic competencies acquired in previous course work with on-site and on-campus laboratory experience.
 This course requires student practice in health information technology in a health care facility.
 Students' competency is demonstrated by application of basic skills covered in theory and laboratory classes.
 CORE